jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 ## Summary

-We propose to support encrypting the traffic exchanged between the kernels and client, adding a dedicated stanza in `kernelspec` to enable kernels to communicate support for encryption, adding a new set of fields for key exhange in the connection file, and using CurveZMQ protocol as a default implementation of such an encryption.
+We propose to support encrypting the traffic exchanged between the kernels and client, adding a dedicated stanza in `kernelspec` to enable kernels to communicate support for encryption, adding a new set of fields for key exchange in the connection file, and using CurveZMQ protocol as a default implementation of such an encryption.

 ## Motivation